Scala Notes

 Common Patterns

-Stackable Modifications: Traits can modify behavior by calling super
+Stackable Modifications: Traits can modify behavior by calling super:

 trait TimestampLogger extends Logger {